Children's Comprehensive Bible Question Quiz

 a.
 All the other brothers became very jealous and sent Joseph into slavery.

 b.
-The brothers stole the coat and sold the coat at the market.
+The brothers stole the coat and sold it at the market.

 c.
 The brothers were happy, and they threw a party.